Zinggi/elm-2d-game/documentation.md

     -> Game.TwoD.Camera.Camera a
 ```

-Smoothely follow the given target.
+Smoothly follow the given target.
 Use this in your tick function.

     follow 1.5 dt target camera